What business development KPIs are most important for growth? Well it depends on your stage of growth and industry

 Once you’ve moved customers through the sales funnel you will want to continue to track KPIs for growth.
-While you might hear about this KPI or that return on investment (ROI), not all are effective measures if you are not at the right stage of growth.
+While you might hear more about some KPIs or return on investment (ROI), not all are effective measures if you are not at the right stage of growth.

 Metrics without context are useless.
 You don’t need to be drowning in data in order to learn from it.
 In fact, it’s probably better not to.
 Focus on the one or two KPIs that are most relevant to scaling your business and you will be a lot more likely to see results.
 In Lean Analytics by Alistair Croll and Benjamin Yoskovitz, this is referred to as “the One Metric That Matters.”

-We are a big fan of Lean Analytics, and if you are a startup, entrepreneur or scaling your business, this book is not to be ignored; however, here is the Cole’s Notes version to help you get the gist:
+We are a big fan of Lean Analytics, and if you are a startup, entrepreneur or scaling your business, this book is not to be ignored; however, here is a Cliff Notes quote to help you get the gist:

 “…By knowing the business you’re operating in and the stage you’re at you can track & optimize the metric that matters to your business at that stage.
 This can help overcome risks and avoid premature growth.”Alistair Croll and Benjamin Yoskovitz

 In other words, you want to know what stage of growth you’re in and which growth KPIs are most relevant to you.
 Additionally, the current market plays an integral role in which KPIs will matter most for your business.

-Consider stage of growth, business model and growth when choosing KPIs to track.
+Consider stage of growth and business model when choosing KPIs to track.